unmtransinfo/cfde-biomarkers/FDA_CLIA/README.md

 For more detailed information about the categorized tests, such as the applicant contact details, FDA 510(k) submission information, and a summary letter of the FDA’s decision, you will need to visit the FDA database page.
 The downloadable CLIA data files are formatted to provide a more concise overview of the approved test system.
 While the files may not offer extensive details, I believe they remain a reliable source for gathering information on thousands of analytes, many of which are used across hundreds if not thousands of test systems.

 In total, the 100,770 downloadable CLIA test system records cover approximately 1,183 distinct analytes.
-The word “approximately” is used because, due to my limited chemistry and medical knowledge, I am unsure if analytes — such as “Cystacin C” and “Cystatin C” —refer to different proteins or if typographical errors occurred during data entry.
-This is one example of potential discrepancies, and I cannot yet confirm whether more exist.
+This is an approximation due to various analyte naming conventions used and data entry errors.

 ### Table 1: 25 Most Present Biomarker Analytes in CLIA Records (as of 3/18/25)